raed-github/NodeJS-Basics/README.md

   return 'Data from sync task';
 }
 ```
+---
 ### What is package.json?
 It is basically the manifest file that contains the metadata of the project where we define the properties of a package.

+---
 ### What do you understand by Event-driven programming?
+Event-driven programming is a programming paradigm that is based on the concept of events and event handlers.
+In event-driven programming, the flow of the program is determined by events that occur at runtime, such as user input, system events, or messages from other programs.

+In event-driven programming, the program is designed to respond to events as they occur, rather than executing a predefined sequence of instructions.
+This is achieved by defining event handlers, which are functions that are executed in response to specific events.

+Event-driven programming is commonly used in graphical user interface (GUI) programming, web development, and networking applications.
+In these applications, events such as mouse clicks, button presses, or network messages trigger actions or updates in the program.

+The main advantages of event-driven programming are:

+1. Responsiveness: Event-driven programs can respond quickly to user input or external events, making them suitable for real-time applications.

+2. Flexibility: Event-driven programs can handle a wide range of events and can be easily modified to add or remove event handlers.

+3. Scalability: Event-driven programs can be designed to handle large numbers of events and can be easily distributed across multiple processors or machines.

+4. Modularity: Event-driven programs are often modular, with different components responsible for handling different events.
+This makes the program easier to understand, modify, and maintain.

+Overall, event-driven programming is a powerful paradigm that has become increasingly popular in modern software development.

+---
+### What is an Event loop in Node.js and how does it work?
+In Node.js, the event loop is a fundamental part of its architecture that allows for non-blocking I/O operations.
+The event loop is responsible for handling and dispatching events that occur in the Node.js runtime environment.

+When a Node.js application starts, it enters the event loop, which is a continuous loop that waits for events to occur.
+When an event occurs, such as a user request or a timer expiring, the event loop dispatches the event to the appropriate event handler.

+The event loop in Node.js works in the following way:

+1. The Node.js runtime environment starts and enters the event loop.

+2. The event loop waits for events to occur, such as incoming requests or timers expiring.

+3. When an event occurs, the event loop dispatches the event to the appropriate event handler.

+4. The event handler processes the event, which may involve executing a callback function, performing I/O operations, or sending a response.

+5. After the event handler completes its work, the event loop waits for more events to occur.

+The event loop in Node.js is designed to be non-blocking, which means that it does not block the execution of other code while waiting for I/O operations to complete.
+Instead, it uses callbacks and asynchronous functions to allow other code to continue executing while waiting for I/O operations to complete.

+Overall, the event loop in Node.js is a critical component of its architecture that allows for high-performance, non-blocking I/O operations.

+---
 ### List down some tasks which should be done asynchronously using the event loop?
 In general, any task that involves I/O operations, network requests, or other operations that may take an unpredictable amount of time should be done asynchronously using the event loop in Node.js.
 Here are some common examples of tasks that should be done asynchronously:
 1. Reading or writing files from disk